What parents and other concerned adults can do

 If your child has already started using tobacco, the CDC offers these suggestions to help them kick the habit:

 - Try to avoid threats and ultimatums.
 Find out why your child is smoking or using other forms of tobacco.
-Is he or she trying to get your attention?
-Or maybe trying to fit in with a peer group?
+Is he or she trying to get your attention or fit in with a peer group?
 You may find out that just going through the teen years is quite stressful to your child.

 - Show interest.
 Ask a few questions.
-Find out what changes can be made in his or her life to help your child quit smoking.
+Find out what changes can be made in his or her life to help your child quit using tobacco.

 - Support your child.
 Both you and your child need to prepare for the mood swings and crankiness that can come with nicotine withdrawal.
 Offer your teen the 5 Ds to get through the tough times:

-- Delay: The craving will go away with time.
+- The craving will go away with time.

-- Deep breath: Take a few calming deep breaths.
+- breath: Take a few calming deep breaths.

-- Drink water: It will help flush out the chemicals.
+- water: It will help flush out the chemicals.

-- Do something else: Find a new, healthy habit.
+- something else: Find a new, healthy habit.